It is some years since I first started clicker training and I have taught the clicker retrieve to quite a few dogs now.

 The clicker retrieve

 The clicker retrieve is not a ‘quick fix’.
 You will need to set some time aside for ten minute training sessions, preferably two or three times a day, but certainly at least four times a week.
-The whole process will probably take from one to four weeks depending on how often you train, and on what problems your dog had to begin with.

-Any dog can be taught to retrieve using this method, even a dog with little or no retrieving instinct.
-However, the clicker retrieve is not a substitute for retrieving instinct.
 It probably won’t turn a gundog with no interest in retrieving into a really passionate retriever and is best used for teaching a nice smooth delivery once an enthusiastic retrieving habit has been established.

 Four parts to a trained retrieve